daryllxd/lifelong-learning/programming/books/domain-driven-design.md

 ***Repository***: Represents all objects of a certain type as a conceptual set (usually emulated).
 It acts like a collection, except with more elaborate querying capability.
 Objects of the appropriate type are added and removed, and the machinery behind the repository inserts them or deletes them from the database.

+- Query objects: pull the exact data they need from the database, or to pull a few specific objects rather than navigating from aggregate roots.
+Domain logic moves into queries and client code, and the entities and value objects become mere data containers.

 - Clients request objects from the repository using query methods that select objects based on criteria specified by the client, typically the value of certain attributes.
 They can choose to implement a variety of queries that select, return summary information/count/calculations.

 `client → (selection criteria/What do I need?) → repository → delegate (Encapsulates database access, technology, strategy.) → Metadata, factories, other repositories?`